insight-creative/insight-creative.github.io/README.md

 # Insight Creative Jekyll Site

-This is the Jekyll repository for the Insight test site.
+This is the repository for the Insight Creative test site.
+It is automatically transformed into a static site by Jekyll.

 ## Links